ViewComponent/view_component/docs/api.md

 ### `#render_parent`

-DEPRECATED

-Subclass components that call `super` inside their template code will cause a double render if they emit the result:
+Subclass components that call `super` inside their template code will cause a double render if they emit the result.

 ```erb
 <%= super %> # double-renders
 <% super %> # does not double-render
 ```

-Calls `super`, returning `nil` to avoid rendering the result twice.
+`super` also does not consider the current variant. `render_parent` penders the parent template considering the current variant and emits the result without double-rendering.

 ### `#request` → [ActionDispatch::Request]